You Cannot Offload Understanding

 You need knowledge to evaluate knowledge

-Far from making knowledge less important, AI tools make the metacognitive functions that depend on knowledge more important.
+Far from making knowledge less important, AI tools make the metacognitive capacities that depend on knowledge more important.

-The preceding sections might seem to invite a compromise: concede that domain knowledge matters, but argue that what education should really prioritise is the capacity for flexible thinking, reasoning, creativity, the “higher-order” skills that knowledge merely serves.
-This is the move that treats knowing and thinking as separable faculties, one dispensable, the other essential.
-But the separation does not hold up.
+There is a tempting compromise here: concede that domain knowledge matters for perception and evaluation, but argue that what education should really prioritise is flexible thinking, the “higher-order” capacities that knowledge merely serves.
+This treats knowing and thinking as separable mental faculties.
+They are not.

-The crucial point is that compositional generalisation requires structured representations to compose over.
-You cannot recombine elements you have not represented as separable, abstract components in the first place.
-This is exactly what distinguishes the expert from the novice in the studies discussed above.
-The physicist in Chi, Feltovich, and Glaser (1981) who categorises problems by “conservation of energy” has decomposed the problem space into abstract structural components that can transfer across superficially different situations.
+Compositional generalisation requires structured representations to compose over.
+You cannot recombine elements you have not represented as separable, abstract components.
+The physicist in Chi, Feltovich, and Glaser (1981) who categorises problems by conservation of energy has decomposed the domain into abstract primitives that transfer across superficially different situations.
 The novice who categorises by “inclined plane” is bound to surface features; there is nothing to recombine.
-The chess master in Chase and Simon (1973) perceives board positions in terms of meaningful configurations, chunks that can be flexibly redeployed.
-The novice sees individual pieces.
+A researcher who understands why randomisation matters has an abstract structural component (the logic of causal identification) that transfers to any empirical question.
+A student who learned “use a t-test for two groups” has a procedure, not a transferable principle.
+Reasoning is the flexible deployment of structured knowledge.

 The logic of offloading

 None of this implies that externalising cognitive work is inherently harmful.
 Cognitive offloading, the use of physical actions or external tools to alter information-processing demands, is a normal and pervasive feature of human cognition (Risko and Gilbert 2016).
-We write things down, draw diagrams, count on our fingers, and use calculators.
-The question is not whether offloading is acceptable but when it helps and when it does damage.
+We write things down, draw diagrams, count on our fingers, use calculators.
+When does offloading help and when does it do damage?

-Offloading makes sense when working memory is the bottleneck and the person already possesses the relevant knowledge.
+Offloading makes sense when the person already possesses the relevant knowledge but faces limits on what they can hold in mind at once.
 A surgeon using a checklist frees attentional resources for judgement.
 An expert programmer using a linter offloads routine error detection to focus on architecture.
-In both cases, the underlying competence is intact; the tool relieves a performance constraint, not a knowledge gap.
-The competence determines how the tool is used, and the tool amplifies what the competence can achieve.
-This is the extended mind in the sense that Clark and Chalmers (1998) intended: cognitive processes genuinely distributed across brain and environment, but with the internal contribution doing indispensable structural work.
+In both cases, the underlying competence is intact; the tool relieves a performance constraint.
+This is the extended mind as Clark and Chalmers (1998) intended it: cognitive processes genuinely distributed across brain and environment, but with the internal contribution doing the work that matters.

-The critical asymmetry is between performance bottlenecks and learning bottlenecks.
-Offloading is beneficial when it relieves a performance constraint — working memory limits, attentional capacity, processing speed — while preserving the underlying competence.
-It becomes harmful when it relieves a learning bottleneck, when the cognitive effort being avoided was itself the mechanism that would have built competence.
+Performance bottlenecks and learning bottlenecks respond to offloading differently.
+Offloading helps when it relieves a performance constraint (working memory limits, attentional capacity) while preserving the underlying competence.
+It becomes harmful when the cognitive effort being avoided was itself the mechanism that would have built competence.
 A calculator extends the mathematician’s mind.
-The same calculator in the hands of someone who does not understand what division means is not extending anything; it is producing outputs the person cannot evaluate.
+The same calculator in the hands of someone who does not understand division just produces outputs the person cannot evaluate.

-The empirical evidence confirms this asymmetry.
+The empirical evidence confirms this.
 Grinschgl, Papenmeier, and Meyerhoff (2021) found that cognitive offloading boosts immediate performance but diminishes subsequent memory for the offloaded information.
 The gain in the moment comes at the cost of learning that would have occurred through internal processing.
-Hu, Luo, and Fleming (2019) showed that metamemory, awareness of what one does and does not know, plays a mediating role: people who offload habitually may also lose the metacognitive signal that tells them what they still need to learn.
+Hu, Luo, and Fleming (2019) showed that metamemory (awareness of what one does and does not know) plays a mediating role: people who offload habitually may also lose the metacognitive signal that tells them what they still need to learn.
 The offloading does not merely bypass one instance of encoding.
 It can erode the self-monitoring that would have prompted further study.

 The stronger objection

-There is a version of the argument that this analysis does not touch, and it deserves an honest answer.
-The claim is not that humans can look things up faster, but that the entire cognitive loop, from retrieval through comprehension and evaluation to action, can be automated.
-If one AI system produces information and another AI system consumes, evaluates, and acts on it, the human is no longer a bottleneck.
-The human is no longer in the loop at all.
+There is a version of the argument that this analysis does not touch, and it deserves an answer.
+The claim is that the entire cognitive loop, from retrieval through comprehension and evaluation to action, can be automated.
+If one AI system produces information and another consumes and acts on it, the human is no longer in the loop at all.
+That is arguing that humans matter less, not that knowledge matters less for humans.
+If that becomes true, this entire essay is addressing the wrong question.

-This is not to say that AI changes nothing about the value of knowledge.
-But the common move of distinguishing “mere rote recall” from “higher-order thinking” and then dismissing the former is too hasty.
+None of this argues against AI tools in education.
+The argument is for building the generative models that make those tools usable.
+AI does, however, change something about the value of different types of knowledge.
+The common move of distinguishing “mere rote recall” from “higher-order thinking” and then dismissing the former is too hasty.
 Much of what looks like rote memorisation is actually cognitive infrastructure.
-A child who has automated the times table is not simply recalling facts; they have freed working memory for algebra, estimation, and mathematical reasoning.
-A person who knows the chronology of the French Revolution is not hoarding trivia.
-That chronology gives them a temporal scaffold on which to hang causal explanations.
-The distinction that matters is not between memorised knowledge and conceptual understanding, because the former is often the substrate of the latter.
+A child who has automated the times table has freed working memory for algebra and mathematical reasoning.
+A person who knows the chronology of the French Revolution is not hoarding trivia; that chronology provides a temporal scaffold for causal explanations.
+Memorised knowledge and conceptual understanding are not opposed, because memorisation often provides the raw material for understanding.

 What does shift is the return on different types of knowledge.
 Genuinely isolated facts, the kind that serve no further cognitive function, were arguably never the most important educational outcome.
-Conceptual understanding, the ability to frame problems, to integrate information across domains, to evaluate and critique, these become more important when AI handles routine lookup and generation.
+Conceptual understanding, the ability to frame problems and integrate information across domains, becomes more important when AI handles routine lookup and generation.
 But the path to conceptual understanding runs through a large body of well-organised, readily accessible knowledge.
-There are no shortcuts.

 Back to top